wgetJane/ttt-weapon-rework/README.md

 -->

+#### sighting is visible in third-person
+you can now tell if another player is using their weapon's sights

+pistols will be held with both hands, rifles will be held up to the shoulder, etc

+this is particularly important for knowing if a sniper is scoped in or not

 #### tracers
 sniper rifles will always have a visible tracer for every shot instead of for every 4 shots\
 silenced weapons will no longer fire visible tracers